-Development of a pilot project to provide services to exploited men.
+A reintegration program providing transitional services (outpatient format) for exploited men.
 Particular focus is on men who are caught in labour trafficking situations across the Thai-Cambodia border.
-Men and their families will have access to counselors and social workers as well as opportunities to pursue job skills training.
+Men and their families have access to counselors and social workers as well as opportunities to pursue job skills training.

 CASE MANAGEMENT SUPPORT PROJECT

 A repatriation program based on NGO collaboration designed to empower and assist Cambodian women and men who have been exploited and trafficked internationally.
 In-country assistance is provided to some of the trafficking survivors returning to Cambodia using the RAP home as either a residential or outpatient location.
 Assistance is also given to help clients reintegrate back into families as well as provide support in the search for permanent housing, education, and employment.

 Prevention, intervention and awareness training programs in at-risk communities through equipping volunteer community trainers.
 Focuses include educating communities on issues of human trafficking, sexual abuse, illegal migration and ways to protect children and child rights.

 Operation of a new non-residential Migration Access Centre located at the Liem Border Gate (along Thai-Cambodia border).
 The MAC focusses on migrants returning from Thailand and seeks to disrupt the trafficking cycle at the point of deportation by offering Cambodian migrants access to initial assistance, information on safe migration, referrals to other agencies, and help in returning to their homes.